SOAR-Lab/agent-traj-visualization/docs/evaluation_instructions.md

 consent and background questions before opening the trace.
 The remaining survey sections line up with the tasks below:

-- Use `TraceView` as the tool name in your answers.
-If an older survey copy refers to `Loom` or a generic trajectory analysis tool, treat that as `TraceView`.
 - `Accuracy`: answer after ingest, action labeling, and relationship labeling.
 - `Integrity`: answer after you can explain the agent's repair process.
 - `Applicability`: answer after deciding whether this would fit your own APR debugging workflow.